Composing Your Written Commentary

 Linking to Artifacts from Your Written Commentary

 Uploading artifacts to your Library of Artifacts is only the first step to actually including an artifact with your response.
 The second step is to link the artifact to your written commentary.
 When scoring your assessment, raters will not have access to your artifacts unless the documents are linked to the written commentary in the textboxes.

-After you enter your written commentary into the textboxes, highlight a section of that commentary and select the “Link My Artifact(s) to My Response” button to link to your artifacts.
+After you enter your written commentary into the textboxes, highlight a section of that commentary (letters, numbers and spaces only) and select the “Link My Artifact(s) to My Response” button to link to your artifacts.
 After linking your artifact, save your response at the textbox level.
 Review the Submission System User Guide for more information about entering and saving textbox response and linking artifacts.

 When linking your artifacts to your written commentary, make sure the artifacts that you link are: